B2B Content Marketing Strategy: A Framework for Planning

 You’ll want to build an accurate picture of your ideal buyer, what pain points they have, and what opportunities you’ll have to reach out to them across different channels.
 You can find these by diving into existing customer records, such as by looking into CRM and sales data for a start.

-Next, looking at publicly accessible information such as profiles on Linkedin or websites can help with identifying channels or media that may be relevant to them.
+Next, looking at publicly accessible information such as profiles on LinkedIn or websites can help with identifying channels or media that may be relevant to them.
+You'll be able to find more hints as to who they are such as what they post about, their previous job experiences, education, and possibly their decision making hierarchy in their companies.

 The persona study helps to map out the target customer’s buying journey, the touch points across the journey and the preferred channel to view and interact with content.